EPCCed/archer2-advanced-use-of-lammps/_episodes/05-replica-exchange.md

 teaching: 25
 exercises: 20
 questions:
+- "What is replica exchange?"
-- "How can I be a responsible user?"
+- "How can I run a replica exchange simulation in LAMMPS?"
-- "How can I protect my data?"
+- "How can I analyze the output of a replica exchange simulation?"
 objectives:
-- "Learn how to be a considerate shared system citizen."
+- "Understand how to setup replica exchange simulations with suitable settings"
-- "Understand how to protect your critical data."
+- "Understand how to check analyze the output of a replica exchange simulation"
 keypoints:
+- "Choose the temperature scale carefully."
+- "Check the acceptance ratios and replica traversal."
-- "Be careful how you use the login node."
+- "Make sure you reorder the trajectories before analyzing."
-- "Your data on the system is your responsibility."
-- "Again, don't run stuff on the login node."
-- "Don't be a bad person and run stuff on the login node."
 ---

-# LAMMPS replica exchange example

 Introduction and example code for running replica exchange with [LAMMPS](https://www.lammps.org/).

-The lesson is made for ARCHER2 so the Slurm submission scripts are specific to [ARCHER2](https://www.archer2.ac.uk/).
-Furthermore, this lesson makes reference to  a precompiled binary of LAMMPS with the REPLICA package enabled.
-This package is on ARCHER2 and will only work on ARCHER2.

-The rest of the content is generic.
-To get this to work on your local system, you will need a version of LAMMPS built with the REPLICA package.

-Lecture tested with LAMMPS version stable patch_29Sep2021_update2.

-Author: Stephen Farr, EPCC

 ## Table of Contents
    * [Replica exchange](#replica-exchange-also-called-parallel-tempering)